Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Prompting agents with key messages just before a call begins.
 Call whispering is often used to remind an agent of a targeted marketing campaign, call to action or other specific information which an organization wants the agent to communicate to a caller.

 A medium of communication, such as phone, email, text or social messaging.

 When multiple communication channels are linked into one smooth conversation, making the channels used unimportant.
 Channel-less communication provides a simpler and more convenient experience for customers.

 An AI-driven program for greeting people, qualifying requests and providing written solutions as a form of self-service.

-also known as attrition rate, turnover rate: The annual rate of employees that leave an organization.
+Also known as attrition rate or turnover rate: The annual rate of employees that leave an organization.